Apply to the LEND Program

 - Family members and self-advocates interested in policy and advocacy

-The deadline for application for graduate students is February 28, 2020.
-Applicants will be reviewed and notified of their status by April 1.
-Family advocates and self-advocates are able to apply until June 15, 2020 with status notification by August 1.
+Applicants to LEND should email the LEND faculty from their discipline and submit and letter of interest and resume by May 31, 2021.
+Family advocates and self-advocates are able to apply until June 15, 2021 with status notification by August 1.

 To apply to the LEND Program, you should submit a letter of interest and resume to the LEND faculty member from your discipline (see below).
 If you have questions about who should receive your application, contact Dr. Paula Rabidoux.
 Your letter should include the following:

 - Why you are interested in becoming a LEND trainee.